 Canada is a popular and well-known Winter destination.
 There’s plenty to do in the country during the Summer and other seasons, but Winter is when it becomes prime time for those that want to ski down the large number of mountains Canada possesses.

+One of my friends is from Canada and the other day she was telling me about how cannabis is legal over there.
+She suffers from sleep troubles and uses marijuana to help her relax.
+She told me it’s quick and easy to buy weed online and you can even order many other alternative medicines online there, all year round.
 However, before you bust out those skis or snowboard, there are various aspects to consider when planning a trip to Canada in the Winter.
 This doesn’t just mean packing an extra layer or a waterproof coat, either…

 Canada in Winter